|

 Choose an image to begin

-pleasant mixture of French and English language and customs.
-Jersey Patois (based on the Norman French
+through with a pleasant mixture of French and English language and customs.
+Jersey Patois (based on the

-dialect) is still spoken throughout the island among the older generation, particularly in the country
+Norman French dialect) is still spoken throughout the island among the older generation, particularly in the

 by foot, cycle or car.
 Jersey is one of the cheapest places in Europe for car hire.